Sweattowel/AlieSohn-Pottery/README.md

     Addit:
         More research into how i did it and whether it is secure or not is required UNCOMPLETE Check Database Connection Limits: Investigate if the database has a maximum amount of concurrent connections and consider implementing a connection pool if necessary.
-UNCOMPLETE Ensure API Security: Validate request bodies to prevent SQL Injection vulnerabilities.
+COMPLETE Ensure API Security: Validate request bodies to prevent SQL Injection vulnerabilities.
 COMPLETE Consider Learning C# or Golang: Expand development skills by exploring languages like C# or Golang, commonly used in the industry.
     Addit:
         Maybe rewrite server code to use C# or Golang? potential option